rtonn/bamazon/README.md

 ### `BamazonCustomer.js`
 * Displays the products in the store.
 * Prompts customer which product they would like to purchase by ID number.
-* Asks for the quantity.
+* Asks for the quantity:
      * If there is a sufficient amount of the product in stock, it will return the total for that purchase.
      * However, if there is not enough of the product in stock, it will tell the user that there isn't enough of the product.
      * If the purchase goes through, it updates the stock quantity to reflect the purchase.
      * It will also update the product sales in the department table.

 ![bam1_items](https://user-images.githubusercontent.com/44482712/53617982-1dfdd200-3baf-11e9-9b6c-c238a6b643ee.png)
 ![bam2](https://user-images.githubusercontent.com/44482712/53617987-21915900-3baf-11e9-884f-9f35961957e4.png)